Jacek Soliński: Information

-In 1980s carried out conceptual projects and published on his own three books and five books of poems in linoleum print technique.
-Together with Jan Kaja elaborated and issued a number of monographic art books dedicated to fine artists.
+In the 1980s, he carried out conceptual projects and published on his own three books and five books of poems in linoleum print technique.
+Together with Jan Kaja he elaborated and issued a number of monographic art books dedicated to fine artists.

-Presented several dozen of solo exhibitions (in Poland: Bydgoszcz, Gdańsk, Sopot, Toruń, Warszawa, Łódź, Kraków, Lublin; and abroad in: Paris, Rome, Tokyo and Edinburgh).
+he presented several dozen of solo exhibitions (in Poland: Bydgoszcz, Gdańsk, Sopot, Toruń, Warsaw, Łódź, Kraków, Lublin; and abroad in: Paris, Rome, Tokyo and Edinburgh).

-Since 1986 carries out his annual birthday exhibition of linocuts in the Authors’ Gallery.
-Issued dozen or so of his own publications linking series of linocuts with epigrams, prayers, poetry and prose.
-Made many cycles of linocuts and a cycle of paintings of 366 angels entitled ″Guardians of time″.
+Since 1986, he carries out his annual birthday exhibition of linocuts in the Authors' Gallery.
+He issued dozen or so of his own publications linking series of linocuts with epigrams, prayers, poetry and prose.
+Made many cycles of linocuts and a cycle of paintings of 366 angels entitled "Guardians of time".